 Oregano is considered to be a safe herb.

 Pregnant women should not take the oil because it can interfere with the body’s ability to absorb iron.

-People with known allergic reaction to mint, sage, basil and thyme which are all plants that belong to mint family should not use the herb in any form.
+People with known allergic reaction to mint, sage, basil, and thyme which are all plants that belong to the mint family should not use the herb in any form.